crazy-max/ghaction-github-pages/README.md

 ## Usage

 Below is a simple snippet to deploy to GitHub Pages.
-A [test workflow](https://github.com/crazy-max/ghaction-github-pages/actions?query=workflow%3Atest) is also available for this repository and [deploys to GitHub pages](https://crazy-max.github.io/ghaction-github-pages/).
+A [test workflow](https://github.com/crazy-max/ghaction-github-pages/actions?query=workflow%3Atest) is also available for this repository and deploys to GitHub pages at https://crazy-max.github.io/ghaction-github-pages/.

 ```yaml
 name: website